zycavn/V2EWeb-Contractor/README.md

-# forge_viewer_cost_code_panel
+# v2eweb
-Turn layers on/off when user click custom parameter of the model
+Autodesk Forge application to turn layers on/off when user click custom parameter of the model